cpaul-mech/startup/notes.md

   },
 };
 ```

 You can create methods on an object, so that it can print it's internal stuff like a python script.

+Personally, I will most likely be using javascript classes more than javascript objects.
+Because it is less of a shorthand and declares more what you are trying to do with your objects.
+In javascript classes, you can make properties of functions private by using prefixing them with a `#`.

+### Timeout and interval

+the function `setTimeout(() => console.log('time is up'), 2000);` is like setting a one off interrupt for later with javaScript code.
+The function is executed asynchronously as soon as `2000` miliseconds have passed.
+And if you want to setup a timerInterrupt, then this function will help you out. `setInterval(() => console.log('do something'), 1000);`.
+This does basically waht I think it should.
+You can then stop the timer interrupt by calling the `setTimeout(previouslySetIntervalObj)` function on the previously created setInterval object.